| |

 - If the student is late for the lesson, the lost time will not be made up or refunded.

-- Monthly tuition payments are due at the beginning of the first lesson of each month.
+- Monthly tuition payments are due at the first lesson of each month.

 - A one-month notice is required should student wish to discontinue lessons.